-There are two ways to set layout mode of input sources.

-- Select a quick option in the drop-down box, such as HDMI (1x2). - Select Custom in the drop-down box or click on \square in input source window. - Layout window - The position and size of the inputs can be modified. - Layer - Layer No.: It displays the sequence number of layers. - Lock/Unlock: Locks/unlock the layer. - Drop-down list for input sources: Quickly select the input source. - Zoom size can be set from left, top, width, height. - Aspect ratio: Set the aspect ratio mode of zooming with free, 4:3, 16:9 selectable.
+- There are two ways to set layout mode of input sources. - Select a quick option in the drop-down box, such as HDMI (1x2). - Select Custom in the drop-down box or click on in input source window. - Layout window - The position and size of the inputs can be modified. - Layer - Layer No.: It displays the sequence number of layers. - Lock/Unlock: Locks/unlock the layer. - Drop-down list for input sources: Quickly select the input source. - Zoom size can be set from left, top, width, height. - Aspect ratio: Select an aspect ratio mode of zooming from Free, 4:3, and 16:9.